thenetcircle/dino/docs/md/events.md

 ## Message received

-When user A receives a private message, or a message from a room that user A is in, the event `gn_message` will be sent to user A with the following content:
+When user A receives a private message, or a message from a room that user A is in, the event `message` will be sent to user A with the following content:

     {